Median555/mtg-ai-generation/readme.md

 3. Run `main.py`

 ## Stable diffusion backend

+It's possible to use stable diffusion instead of Dalle for art generation.

+### Setup

 1. Install a stable diffusion webUI - I used [AUTOMATIC1111's project](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
 2. Add `--api` to the `COMMANDLINE_ARGS` line in `webui-user.bat` so it reads `set COMMANDLINE_ARGS=--api`